 London Living Streets wants walking to be at the heart of how Londoners get around.
-The high-profile campaign to pedestrianise Oxford Street is just the start.
 We want high streets, town centres and neighbourhoods in inner and outer London to be safer, have better air quality and offer attractive public spaces that welcome those on foot.

 Find out about some of our ongoing campaigns.

 Central London Walking Network: Londoners love walking.
 The popularity of the Thames Path and the South Bank show this.
 London Living Streets is proposing a Central London Walking Network that connects London’s main railway stations, parks, museums and iconic destinations.
 We have presented our proposal to London’s Walking and Cycling Commissioner and Transport for London who are They are excited by the proposal and considering it seriously.
 Read more here

 20’s Plenty for London.
 This campaign, run with 20’s Plenty For Us, is for 20mph speed limits on all residential and urban roads.
 Lower vehicle speeds reduce road casualties, encourage more people to walk and cycle and make neighbourhoods quieter, cleaner and more liveable places.
 Most of Inner London is making this transition but more work is needed in outer London boroughs and on stretches of the bigger, more dangerous roads managed by Transport for London.
 Read more here

 Vision Zero: The Vision Zero approach to road safety is defined by the principle that no loss of life or serious injury is acceptable.
 The road system must protect people at every turn.
 The Mayor of London has pledged a Vision Zero approach and aims for all deaths and serious injuries from road collisions to be eliminated from London’s streets by 2041.
 London Living Streets has made detailed proposals for its adoption in London and will continue to campaign for the accelerated introduction of the measures.
 Read more here